lizyrineo/Planning-Your-National-Park-Visit/README.md

 #### PostMVP
-Add a third button to show the user the map
-Allow user to get directions
+I'll add a button to get directions
-Add a button to see the current weather using a second API
+I'll add a button to get current weather forecast

 ## Project Schedule